Petitions to the Office of Air and Radiation

 |June 22, 2016||San Joaquin Valley Air Pollution Control District||Clean Air Act sections 202 and 213||Petitioners call on the Administrator of EPA to undertake two rulemakings to reduce NOx and PM2.5 emissions:

-(1) revise the on-road heavy-duty engine exhaust emissions standards for oxides of nitrogen (ultra-low NOx standard), and
+(1) revise the on-highway heavy-duty engine exhaust emissions standards for oxides of nitrogen, and

 (2) develop in-use locomotive regulations, Tier 5 standards for newly manufactured locomotives, and more stringent standards for remanufactured locomotives.
 Read the petition.